-From age 55 (with more than two years of service), the executive may elect to retire early.
+From age 55, the executive may elect to retire early if they have reached a minimum of 2 years of service.
 The total pension shall be reduced by three percent for each year by which early retirement precedes age 60 (three percent per year by which early retirement precedes age 65, in case of early retirement with less than 10 years of service).